Procedure for Requesting Religious Accommodation and Appeals

 Students should be given the opportunity to complete missed assignments as appropriate, or exams that are equivalent and intrinsically no more difficult than the initial exam or assignment.

 Students who receive an exemption on religious grounds cannot be penalized for failing to attend class on the days exempted.
-The instructor may, however, appropriately respond if the student fails to satisfactorily complete any alternative assignment(s) or examination(s) offered in place of the initial assignment(s) or exam(s).
+The instructor is encouraged to appropriately respond if the student fails to satisfactorily complete any alternative assignment(s) or examination(s) offered in place of the initial assignment(s) or exam(s).

 Procedural Steps for Employees